zZyan/grocery_forcast/README.md

 ## Attemp 2: simple lstm model
 ### Data: two dataframe:
-- time-series data only, each store+item combination takes one line, each day takes one column (train_pivot.feat)
+- time-series data only, each store+item combination takes one line, each day takes one column (train_pivot.feat), log1exp for all the unit_sales
 - item and store features merged from stores.csv and items.csv, one hot encoded, all normalized

 ### Process data for LSTM